A log-motivic cohomology for semistable varieties and its $p$-adic deformation theory: Log-syntomic cohomology and the -adic variational Hodge conjecture

 where $\widehat{X}$ is the formal completion of $X$ along the special fibre.
-The second and fifth vertical arrows in the diagram are isomorphisms by formal GAGA, so the middle arrow is also an isomorphism.
+If $X$ is proper over $\mathrm{Spec}\,W(k)$ then the second and fifth vertical arrows in the diagram are isomorphisms by formal GAGA, so the middle arrow is also an isomorphism.
 That is,